 Sleep, Sleep Disorders, and Erectile Dysfunction

-As men age into midlife and beyond, they frequently experience changes in their sexual health, and those changes can lead to dysfunction.
-Most of the changes are due to diminished sex hormone levels, such as testosterone.
-Decreased testosterone can lead to erectile dysfunction (Erectile Dysfunction(ED)), decreased libido, loss of pubic and body hair, impaired orgasmic and ejaculatory function, etc..
-Erectile Dysfunction(ED), due to the inability to achieve and maintain a sufficient penile erection in order to have satisfactory sexual intercourse, is the most recognized and distressing of these disorders, and often leads patients to seek treatment.
-Erectile Dysfunction(ED) is quite prevalent, especially among the middle-aged and older population, affecting more than half (52%) of men aged 40 to 70 years.
-Erectile Dysfunction(ED) is typically assumed to be due to the natural aging process, but it may also occur secondary to other disorders, due to medical treatment, or to result from altered emotional states including fear, depression, or low self-esteem.
-Regardless of origin, Erectile Dysfunction(ED) frequently has a strong negative effect on the quality of life.
+As men often undergo changes in their sexual wellbeing as men mature into midlife and beyond, and those changes can lead to dysfunction.
+Much of the modifications were due to reduced levels of sex hormones, such as testosterone.
+Diminished testosterone can lead to erectile dysfunction (ED), reduced libido, loss of body and pubic hair, decreased orgasmic and ejaculatory activity, etc… Erectile Dysfunction(ED), The most known and distressing of these conditions is due to the failure to obtain and sustain a proper penile erection to have adequate sexual intercourse and frequently causes patients to seek care.
+Erectile dysfunction(ED) is very widespread, affecting more than half (52 percent) of men aged 40 to 70 years, especially in the middle-aged and older population.
+Erectile Dysfunction(ED) is commonly believed to be due to the normal aging process, although due to medical care, it can often occur secondary to other conditions or arise from altered emotional states, including anxiety, depression, or low self-esteem.
+Erectile Dysfunction(ED) often has a strong negative impact on the quality of life, regardless of origin.

 1. Obstructive sleep apnea(OSA)